 Nov.
 18 -- Shepheard's Tavern reopens following its destruction in the Fire of 1740.

 Jan.
-9 -- Archibald Broun, who would go on to be a Patriot hero of the American Revolution, was born at Brounsfield Plantation, north of Charles Town.
+9 -- Archibald Broun, who would go on to be a Patriot hero of the American Revolution, was born at Brounsfield Plantation, about 22 miles north of Charles Town.

 Feb.
 15 -- The first race at the new Washington Race Course (now Hampton Park) took place.

 Sept.
 14 -- The first breezes of what would become the Great Hurricane of 1752 began to pick up late in the afternoon.

 Sept.
 15 -- One of the strongest hurricanes ever to strike the East Coast came ashore, blowing a large ship anchored in Charleston Harbor up Vanderhorst Creek (today's Water Street), and striking the meeting house of a group of Baptists who had recently split from the city's main congregation.
 The ship finally came to rest near Meeting Street.

 June 1 -- William Henry Lyttleton arrived in Charles Town aboard HMS Winchelsea to assume his new position as the colony's Royal Governor.
 In Charleston!
 Charleston!, author Walter J. Fraser Jr. describes him as "a short, slim, thirty-one-year-old man, well connected with England's aristocracy by birth and marriage."
 A great crowd turned out to greet him; Henry Laurens expressed the feelings of many: "We are much in want of a new Governor.
 We mean a good one."

 July 2 -- News reached Charles Town that England had declared war on France.
 Royal Gov. Lyttelton received the Assembly's support in raising funds for the war effort by raising taxes on run, bread and flour.
 Wealthy legislators, however, stopped short of further taxing real estate and chattel property.